mattgithub1919/ImageGrouping/README.md

   sklearn = 0.20.3, <br />

 ## Limitations
-Even though the programmer has tried its best, there are still a few limitations <br />
+Even though the programmer has tried its best, there are still a few limitations:

 1. The variable pixel_data is saved until the program ends and that might take a lot of storage, especially when the size and number of the images increase.
   *  Improvement: one possible solution might be export image with original filename and use dictionary to pair its original name and final sorted name.
 Then change name in the final step.<br />